September, 2025

 CONNECTICUT - Carriers that operate vehicles over 26,000 pounds must be registered in the state and file monthly mileage tax returns.

 FEDERAL MOTOR CARRIER SAFETY ADMINISTRATION - FMCSA DOT auditors are doing company safety compliance audits electronically.
 Carriers must keep their driver qualification files up to date.
-The proposed requirement for the mandatory use of speed limiters is still being reviewed and there is legislation in Congress to have speed limiters for all new vehicles set to 65 mph.
+The proposed requirement for the mandatory use of speed limiters is being removed.
 They are still required in Canada.

 Employers and drivers are reminded that 49 CFR Part 40 does not authorize the use of Schedule I drugs, including marijuana, for any reason.
 A physician's recommendation for medical marijuana or the use of a CBD product is not a legitimate medical explanation for a laboratory-confirmed marijuana-positive result.
 Positive drug tests account for over 80% of the total violations reported in the Drug and Alcohol Clearinghouse since January 6, 2020.
 As of the April 2022 Clearinghouse monthly report, marijuana has been detected in almost half of all the drug tests that have been reported in the Clearinghouse (negative test results are not reported).
 Since the use of CBD products could lead to a positive drug test result, USDOT-regulated CDL drivers should exercise caution when considering whether to use CBD products.